pkkmd11/Cannabis_E-commerce_Web_Application/replit.md

 ## Recent Changes

+### November 10, 2025
+- **Infrastructure Migration Completed**: Successfully migrated from Old Supabase to New Supabase PostgreSQL + Cloudflare R2 storage
+  - **Database**: Switched from Replit PostgreSQL to New Supabase PostgreSQL (NEW_PG_DATABASE_URL)
+  - **File Storage**: Migrated from Old Supabase Storage to Cloudflare R2 (cana-products bucket)
+  - **Phase 1 - New Upload System**:
+    - Created R2 client module (`server/r2-client.ts`) with AWS S3-compatible upload function
+    - Implemented POST `/api/upload` endpoint for backend file handling
+    - Updated `ObjectUploader` component to use new backend API instead of direct storage uploads
+    - All new uploads now go directly to R2 with public URLs
+  - **Phase 2 - Data Migration**:
+    - Successfully transferred 218 out of 219 product images from Old Supabase to R2
+    - All files stored in organized folders: `products-images/` and `products-video/`
+    - Migration script available at `server/migrate-data.ts` for reference
+  - **Environment Variables**: Using dotenv to load from `.env` file with R2 and New Supabase credentials
+  - **Infrastructure Benefits**: Improved reliability, cost efficiency, and simplified file management

 ### October 25, 2025
 - **Google Analytics Integration**: Added Google Analytics tracking code (gtag.js) to index.html
   - Tracking ID: G-Q3PYSN2ZCF